Beran Bertuğ

+Biography

 Born on 6 October 1956 in Famagusta, Cyprus, Bertuğ finished the city's established Gazi Primary School and Famagusta Namık Kemal High School.

-Following her secondary education in Cyprus, she pursued her higher education in İzmir, Turkey where she finished university with a degree in Chemical Engineering.
+Following her secondary education in Cyprus, she pursued her higher education in İzmir, Turkey, where she finished university with a degree in chemical engineering.

 She started her teaching career in 1981 as a secondary school teacher and continued this until 2009 becoming a Vice Headmistress of Namik Kemal High School, where she taught chemistry for many years.
 During her teaching career at NKL, she actively encouraged participation of her school in the "Sister Schools Programme" to foster close links with other secondary education institutions in Cyprus and Turkey.